Council Structure and Overview

 The day-to-day operation of the Council is undertaken by its staff, based at St John’s Community Centre.

-Our Town Clerk is Keith Coulton and he is assisted in the office by Jill Cutts and Amanda Hart.
+Our Town Clerk is Tara Ball and she is assisted in the office by Jill Cutts and Amanda Hart.